MauricioPinguim/comics2video/README.md

 await comics2video.process(source);
 ```

-###Using the generated files
+### Using the generated files
 For each comic book processed, a folder with the same name will be created, containing:
-- The video file in .MP4 format.
-Just open it in the TV/Video player of your choice, like a regular video
+- The video file in .MP4 format
+	- Just open it in the TV/Video player of your choice, like a regular video
-- A subfolder named 'Images' with all the frames in .JPG format.
-That can also be opened in modern TVs, advance each frame/page manually using the remote control
+- A subfolder named 'Images' with all the frames in .JPG format
+	- That can also be opened in modern TVs, advance each frame/page manually using the remote control

 ## Project comics2video

 ### Dependencies
-- Extraction from .CBR/.RAR ([unrar-promise](https://www.npmjs.com/package/unrar-promise)), .CBZ/.ZIP ([win-7zip](https://www.npmjs.com/package/win-7zip)+[cross-zip](https://www.npmjs.com/package/cross-unzip)) and PDF files ([pdfjs-dist](https://www.npmjs.com/package/pdfjs-dist))
+- Extraction from CBR/RAR ([unrar-promise](https://www.npmjs.com/package/unrar-promise)), CBZ/ZIP ([win-7zip](https://www.npmjs.com/package/win-7zip)+[cross-zip](https://www.npmjs.com/package/cross-unzip)) and PDF files ([pdfjs-dist](https://www.npmjs.com/package/pdfjs-dist))
 - Image processing: [sharp](https://www.npmjs.com/package/sharp)
 - OCR: [tesseract.js](https://www.npmjs.com/package/tesseract.js)
 - Video generation: [ffmpeg-static](ffmpeg-static)

 ### Next steps
-- Map and document the User Parametes
+- Map and document the User Parameters
-- Simplified text-based UI for non-developers users to set the Parameters
+- Simplified text-based UI to set User Parameters (for non-developers users)
 - Make it available as a module at [npmjs.com](https://www.npmjs.com)